 - De Fabriek Auxiliary Pumping Station – A replica of the original pumping station, includes a movie on the history of the area.

 - Wisboom Pumping Station – Built in 1868, this building originally housed the first advancement in pumping technology, a steam engine.

 - Millwrights’ Workshop – An engineer’s fantasy, this is where all the windmill parts and repairs are done.

-If you have a car there’s plenty of really cool options near Kinderdjik.
-If your going to need public transportation, it may be best to stay in the city of Rotterdam.
+If you have a car there are plenty of options near Kinderdjik.
+However, if you need public transportation, it may be best to stay in the city of Rotterdam.

 - For something really special and only a 15 minute drive away, look no further than Villa Augustus.
-Boasting amazing views of the surrounding area from the rooms.
-This former water building, now turned hotel and restaurant, is something you just have to see.
+Boasting amazing views of the surrounding area from the rooms, this former water building is something you just have to see for yourself.

 - B&B Meet The Dutch in Ridderkerk, is only 10 minutes down the road from the Kinderdjik.
 With a large room and in-room kitchen this is a sure win.

 - On this trip we were camping and stayed at Camping and Hall Landhoeve.
-Only minutes down the road from Kinderdjik.
+The site was only minutes down the road from Kinderdjik.

 When To Go

 - Kindersijk is open year-round.
 Spring and summer bring an abundance of flowers.
 While winter brings its own beauty, as the water freezes and snow blankets the landscape.
 Many people come to the area for ice skating.